mowley-bob/pia-wg-config/README.md

 - `-v, --verbose` - Enable verbose output
 - `-h, --help` - Show help

+**pia-wg-template.conf**
+- pia-wg-template.conf - WireGuard config template file.

+If the file pia-wg-template.conf is present in the same directory as the binary use this for generating the wireguard.conf

 ### Subcommands

 - `pia-wg-config regions` - List all available PIA regions